Family birthing centre

 - Parents must always remain at their baby's bedside for the duration of the visit and respect sanitary measures in place (wearing a mask, hand hygiene, social distancing).

-- In order to keep our babies safe and healthy, parents who fail the COVID screening will not be allow to visit their baby.
+- In order to keep our babies safe and healthy, parents who fail the COVID screening will not be allowed to visit their baby.

 Hôpital Montfort’s Family Birthing Centre (FBC) team is delighted to be with you and your family for this joyful event.
 We invite you to give birth in a safe, one-of-a-kind setting.
 We coordinate and assist over 3,000 births each year thanks to our best practices and the cutting-edge technology of our facilities.
 Our facilities include 17 birthing rooms reserved for labour and delivery.